 In the 2017 Federal Budget, the Government announced the trial would be extended in Ceduna and East Kimberley, and expanded to the Goldfields (WA) and the Bundaberg/Hervey Bay regions (QLD).
 Proposed legislation was introduced which would have enabled the card to be extended to an unlimited number of places for an indefinite period.

 However, opposition from the Senate forced the Government to scale back its planned expansion.
-An amended version of their original proposal was passed by the Senate in February 2018, allowing for a one-year extension of the trial in the current locations and expansion to one additional site.
-The Government subsequently announced the new site would be Kalgoorlie-Boulder in Western Australia.
+Legislation was passed in February 2018 which allowed for a one-year extension of the trial in existing locations and expansion to one additional site, namely the Goldfields region of Western Australian.
+The roll-out of the card in the Goldfields region commenced in March 2018.